untone-survive/yii2-requirejs-view/README.md

 This extension provides an `MainJsAction` class that can be used to  generate `main.js` file that automatically `require()`s all modules registered for a webpage.

 You can use existing controller or create a new one.
-Them you must register action like this:
+Then you must register action like this:

 ```php
 class RequireJsController extends Controller